AmazingAng/WTF-Solidity/Languages/en/25_Create2_en/readme.md

             )))));
         }
 ```
-We write a `calculateAddr` function to precompute the address of `Pair` that 'tokenA' and 'tokenB' will generate.
+We write a `calculateAddr` function to precompute the address of `Pair` that `tokenA` and `tokenB` will generate.
 With it, we can verify whether the address we calculated in advance is the same as actual address.

 You can deploy `PairFactory2` contract and call `createPair2` with the following two addresses as parameters to see what is the address of token pair created and whether it is the same as the precomputed address.